Italy

 It seems that it had been intercepted by Sottotenente Vitali, who had taken off from Benghazi at 12:45 and claimed a probable British bomber.

-Vitali ended the war with 1 probable biplane victory.
+Vitali ended the war with 1 probable biplane victory and a total of 1.

 Claims: